AIcoding-girl/AIcoding-girl/README.md

 ## Hi there 👋

-I'm a business-minded Web Application Developer on my way to becoming a Software Developer, with a strong interest in automation solutions.
+I'm a business-minded Web Application Developer on my way to becoming a Software Developer, with a strong interest in automation solutions and cybersecurity.

 ## My Tech Stack 🛠️

 - **Languages**: JavaScript, Java (currently learning)
-- **Frameworks/Libraries**: React, Vue
+- **Frameworks/Libraries**: React, Nextjs, TypeScript, Redux, API Testing
-- **Other Technologies**: Google Appscript
+- **Other Technologies**: Node, Google Appscript

 ## What I'm about 🌱